Pacific-salmon-assess/Coho-CWT/README.md

 https://drive.google.com/drive/folders/1552FV2cC8LJkCo0L0AC9Tq79C_-I8v2d?usp=drive_link

-After downloading the files, place them in a folder called:

-data/raw/
+The required `data/raw/` folders have already been created within this GitHub repository.
+After downloading the data files from Google Drive, simply place them into the existing `data/raw/` folder.

 ## How to run the code

 1. Download this GitHub repository.
 2. Download the data from the Google Drive link above.
-3. Put the data files into `data/raw/`.
+3. Place the downloaded data files into the existing `data/raw/` folder within the repository.
-4. Open the R script.
+4. Open the R script in :contentReference[oaicite:0]{index=0}.
-5. Run the script in RStudio.
+5. Run the script.